 • Using n8n’s built-in Python methods and variables (with _variableName or _methodName())

 Keep in mind that coding is not strictly required to use n8n.
-Many automations can be built using only the visual interface and built-in nodes.
-However, basic coding skills in Python or JavaScript are highly recommended to unlock the full power of n8n, especially for advanced logic.
+You can build many automations using only the visual interface and built-in nodes.
+However, we strongly recommend basic coding skills in Python or JavaScript to unlock the full power of n8n, especially for advanced logic.

 3. JSON Data Manipulation